 - 1/2 pound mushrooms, trimmed and quartered

-- 1. Bring a large pot of generously salted water to a boil and add the green beans.
-Meanwhile fill a bowl with ice and water.
+- Bring a large pot of generously salted water to a boil and add the green beans.
+Meanwhile, fill a bowl with ice and water.
 Cook the beans until tender, 4 to 5 minutes.
-Transfer to the ice water, leave for a few minutes, then drain.
+Dump into the ice water, leave for a few minutes, then drain.

-- 2. Heat a large, heavy saute pan over medium heat and add the bacon.
-Saute until crisp.
+- Heat a large, heavy sauté pan over medium heat and add the bacon.
+Sauté until crisp.
 Remove from the pan and drain on racks.

-- 3. Add the shallots to the bacon fat and saute until tender, about 5 minutes.
+- Add the shallots to the bacon fat and sauté until tender, about 5 minutes.
 Add the mushrooms and continue to cook, stirring often or shaking the pan, until tender, 5 to 10 minutes.
 Season to taste with salt and pepper.

 - Add the green beans and cook, stirring, until heated through.
 Adjust seasonings, sprinkle with the bacon, and serve immediately.